MUSIC FOR BAROQUE MANDOLIN

 The continuo instruments used by the Ensemble Baschenis (lute, chitarrone, guitar, cello and double bass viol) are a standard feature in the chamber music of this era.
 The Ensemble Baschenis not only presents three different early mandolins, the Neapolitan, the Milanese and the bresciano, but also performs a large part of their repertoires, including works of Sammartini, Leone, Piccone, Vivaldi, Beethoven.

-recorded two CD on Italian mandolin repertoire with great
+The Ensemble has recorded five CDs on Italian mandolin repertoire with great success.

 Our Concert Proposal